A Legacy of Service

-For over a decade, Black Women’s Blueprint has mobilized for our community.
-We are proud as a survivor led-organization to have implemented programs that promote gender justice, racial healing, reproductive health, and reconciliation.
+We are proud, as a survivor-led organization, to have implemented programs that promote gender justice, racial healing, reproductive health, and reconciliation.

 Our work is rooted in the belief that our collective survival depends on our collective action.